recursivetree/seat-info/documentation.md

 another article, to another website or to an image.
 Data is just additional data required for a type to get a working url.

-For compatibility reason, when the transformer can't find a valid type, the unprocessed url is returned.
+For compatibility reasons, when the transformer can't find a valid type, the unprocessed url is returned.
 This means you don't need to change anything after updating, but it will throw a warning.

 ### Absolute urls